vrtcreativelab/voicemachine/README.md

 A statemachine is a series of steps, and your program can only be in one state at a time.
 You create a VoiceMachine state machine by registering all your states in a setup function (see `flow => (machine) { ... }` in "Setup").

-A step is registered by calling: `machine.register(name, action)` with name being a unique string and action being a function.
+A step is registered by calling: `machine.register(name, action, options)` with name being a unique string, action being a function and an optional options object.

 Each registered step's action is passed an object with these dependencies when called: